Rodrigora/devise-verifiable/README.md

 end
 ```

-To include DeviseVerifiable to your model, add the `verifiable`
+To include DeviseVerifiable in a model, add the `verifiable`
 module to Devise modules:

-list:

 ```ruby
 class User < ActiveRecord::Base